Skip to main content

 • Working with outside experts

-Suppose you think the bill contains an error or something you did not agree to.
-In that case, you should contact your lawyer immediately and try to resolve the problem directly and amicably.
-You should bring a copy of your fee agreement to show your lawyer why you think there was a billing error.
+Yes, and concerns about fees don’t necessarily need to be hostile.
+If you think the bill contains an error or something you did not agree to, you should contact your lawyer and try to resolve the problem in an amicable manner.
+Bring a copy of your fee agreement to show your lawyer why you think there was a billing error.

 In many cases, lawyers will negotiate a positive outcome.
-In some cases, you may need more detail to understand why the lawyer did not make a specific charge in error.
+You may need more details to understand why the lawyer did not make a specific charge in error.

 Arbitration for Resolving Billing Disputes